Choosing Safe Toys for Toddlers and Preschoolers

 - Most riding toys can be used once a child is able to sit up well while unsupported — but check the manufacturer's recommendation.
 Riding toys like rocking horses and wagons should come with safety harnesses or straps and be stable and secure enough to prevent tipping.

-- Hand-me-down and homemade toys should be carefully evaluated.
-They may not have undergone testing for safety.
+- Hand-me-down and homemade toys should be checked carefully.
+They may not have been tested for safety.
 Do not give your infant painted toys made before 1978; they may have paint that contains lead.

 - Stuffed animals and other toys that are sold or given away at carnivals, fairs, and in vending machines are not required to meet safety standards.
 Check carnival toys carefully for loose parts and sharp edges before giving them to your infant.